Aaronmedhavi/Aaronmedhavi/README.md

             </a>
           </p>
           <p><strong>Technologies Used:</strong> C#, Unity</p>
           <p>Pong Star is a 2D space-themed take of the classic Pong game, developed using Unity game engine.
-In this game, players control ships to hit a ball back and forth in a space environment fi[...]
+In this game, players control ships to hit a ball back and forth in a space environment filled with planets and stars.
         </div>
       </td>
       <td width="50%">